 Unlike the author/authors of the ‘Chemtrails -Death From Above?’ for Sillybeliefs.com, I have used my real name in full on all of my articles for Uncensored magazine.
 Plus, Google: ‘Clare Swinney Uncensored’ and one will find numerous entries, including one of my most widely read articles that was posted on major alternative news sites, including Infowars.com, that mentions I wrote for Uncensored.
 See the evidence here: ‘Held In A Psychiatric Ward & Called Delusional For Saying 9/11 Was An Inside Job’.

 Sillybeliefs.com also referred to my “9/11 conspiracy theories,” without specifying what they were.
-These related to the attacks of September 11th, 2001 being perpetrated by officials inside the US Administration, not Osama bin Laden and 19 Arab hijackers.
-The article neglected to mention that evidence has shown my theories were correct.
-Thanks to documentaries such as Confronting the Evidence, 9/11: Blueprint For Truth - The Architecture of Destruction, Loose Change: Final Cut, 9/11 The Road To Tyranny and 9/11 In Plane Sight many people across all walks of life are now aware of the evidence which shows that the official story of 9/11 is a fraud.
+These related to the attacks of September 11th, 2001 being orchestrated/perpetrated by some officials inside the US Administration, not by Osama bin Laden and 19 Arab hijackers.
+The article neglected to mention that evidence has shown that my beliefs were correct.
+Thanks to documentaries such as Confronting the Evidence, 9/11: Blueprint For Truth – The Architecture of Destruction, Loose Change: Final Cut, 9/11 The Road To Tyranny and 9/11 In Plane Sight many people across all walks of life are now aware of the evidence which shows that the official story of 9/11 is a fraud.
 Indeed, an interview with Jesse Ventura on Piers Morgan on the 17th of September, 2012 indicated that those who believe the official story of 9/11 are now in the minority.
 Click on link to watch excerpts of this Jesse Ventura interview.

 In regard to my “9/11 conspiracy theories” Sillybeliefs.com attempted to undermine my reputation by stating Ian Wishart, the editor of Investigate magazine, (who promoted the official story of 9/11), was distancing himself from me.
 One of the reasons I stopped writing for this magazine and moved to the so-called “alternative media,” was because I knew the official story of 9/11 was a fraud and did not wish to write for a publication that did not acknowledge this. sillybeliefs.com sillybeliefs.com sillybelief sillybeliefs sillybeliefs